Shibuya

 Travel is her source of inspiration: from Japan she recalls striking images that she captured with her camera and that help her to capture the visions of a particular moment.

-Regina has had the chance to exhibit at Dos Sibaris Gallery, Nishinomiya (Japan).
+She was privileged to exhibit at Dos Sibaris Gallery, Nishinomiya (Japan).

 Aims

-Through an urban planning project we aim to improve the social environment of the city and the interrelationship between its inhabitants, responding to urban needs: art, protection, rest, silence and meditation in the midst of a disturbing world.
+Through an urban planning project, we aim to improve the social environment of the city and the interrelationship between its inhabitants, responding to urban needs: art, protection, rest, silence, and meditation in the midst of a disturbing world.

 We bring the world’s most emblematic crossroads as an outdoor, adaptable, mutable and itinerant sideboard sharing unique experiences.